 - Get names and descriptions, and record this information for future follow-up.

 - Call 911 and police immediately.
 Provide everything you remember about the vehicle or the driver.

 - At the hospital, tell the admitting staff, nurses, and doctors involved in your treatment about the phantom driver and what he caused.

 - Acquire copies of all reports.
 You or your attorney will need them for your case.

 A Phantom Driver Does Not Translate to No Compensation

 Phantom accidents are more difficult to prove, so collecting your evidence to help support your story of the phantom’s existence is important.
 You can file a claim with your insurance provider, but be aware that the insurance adjuster may attempt to disprove your story so they don’t have to pay uninsured benefits.

 John Foy & Associates can help you gather the information and evidence you need to prove your case.
 Using the information that you gathered at the time of the incident, and information that our experienced team can gather, we will be able to support you in facing the insurance claim adjusters assigned to your case.
 We can also keep you from being manipulated into admitting any fault.
-Let us give you a FREE consultation to get started.
 Call us at 404-400-4000 or fill out the form on this page and get your free consultation today.